buildkite/docs/pages/agent/v3/securing.md

 ## Restrict agent connection by IP address

-Clusters provide a mechanism protect against the misuse of agent tokens and the hijacking of agent sessions, by restricting which IP addresses are allowed to connect using a given agent token.
-Setting the [_Allowed IP Addresses_ attribute](/docs/clusters/manage-clusters#set-up-clusters-restrict-access-for-a-cluster-token-by-ip-address) on a token will lock down agent registration, and forcefully disconnect any existing agents that fall outside the allowed IP ranges.
+Clusters provide a mechanism to restrict which IP addresses can connect using a given agent token.
+This protects against the misuse of agent tokens and the hijacking of agent sessions.

+To restrict agent connection by IP address, set the [_Allowed IP Addresses_ attribute](/docs/clusters/manage-clusters#set-up-clusters-restrict-access-for-a-cluster-token-by-ip-address) with a list of the allowed IP addresses.
+Once set, agent registration is locked down, and any existing agents outside the allowed IP ranges are forcefully disconnected.